Skip to content

 Key architectural patterns

-Modules use functions to create reusable infrastructure components:
+Modules use classes to encapsulate related infrastructure components:

 label = "lifeline-public-subnet-1"